vyshnovka/schedoler/README.md

 ## Setup

-Just simply download the suitable installer from the latest released version in **Releases**.
+1. Download the suitable installer from the latest released version in **Releases**.
-That's all.
+2. That's all.